-My research topic isn’t necessarily solely related the Holocaust.
+My research topic isn’t solely related TO the Holocaust.
 Should I still apply?

-Yes, diversity of research topics is a primary goal of the Mandel Center for Advanced Holocaust Studies’ fellowship program, and we encourage projects on any subjects that would benefit from our archival collections and other resources.
+Yes, diversity of research topic, approach, and disciplinary perspective is a primary goal of the Mandel Center for Advanced Holocaust Studies’ fellowship program.
+We encourage applications for projects on any subject that would benefit from the Museum's archival collections and other resources.

 Past project titles include:

 In addition, the Mandel Center welcomes applications from all relevant disciplines.
-Past fellows have been archaeologists, political scientists, sociologists, anthropologists, and literature scholars, to name a few examples.
+Past fellows have been archaeologists, political scientists, historians, sociologists, anthropologists, and literature scholars, to name but a few examples.

 What is required for a successful application?

 Successful proposals highlight the originality of a project and its ability to shed new light on the history of the Holocaust.
 A key factor in determining fellowship eligibility is the intended use of the Museum’s robust collections.
-Please note that a Works Cited/Bibliography List, if included, would count towards the overall five page limit in the project proposal.
+Please note that, if included, a bibliography or list of works cited will count towards the project proposal's limit of 1,000 words.

-Proposals should also include the resources available at the Museum that scholars will need to access in order to support their research.
-An addendum listing these resources may be attached in addition to the five-page project proposal, and is recommended.
+Proposals should also identify the resources available at the Museum that the applicant wishes to access for their research.
+An addendum listing these resources may be attached in addition to the 1,000 word project proposal and, in fact, is recommended.
 Important resources may otherwise be referenced in the body of the project proposal.

 When is the application deadline?
 Am I able to update my application after the application period has ended?

-The Mandel Center will hold this year's competition for fellowship residencies in 2022-2023.
-We appreciate applicants' understanding, as the ongoing pandemic may affect the program in a variety of ways, such as our ability to accommodate preferred residency terms.
+The Mandel Center plans to hold in-person fellowship residencies in Washington, DC in the 2024–2025 academic year.
+We appreciate applicants' understanding, as the ongoing repercussions of the pandemic may affect the program in a variety of ways, such as our ability to accommodate preferred residency terms.
+For more information on researching in the archives, please visit the Research in the Museum’s Library and Archival Collections page.

 What is the award process?
 When will I be notified about the outcome of my application?